mantidproject/mantid/docs/source/algorithms/FindPeaksMD-v1.rst

 -  This is repeated until we find up to MaxPeaks peaks.

+Each peak created is placed in the output :ref:`PeaksWorkspace
+<PeaksWorkspace>` or :ref:`LeanElasticPeaksWorkspace
+<LeanElasticPeaksWorkspace>` (depending on the `OutputPeakType`
-Each peak created is placed in the output :ref:`PeaksWorkspace <PeaksWorkspace>`, which can be a new workspace or replace the old one.
+option), which can be a new workspace or replace the old one.

 This algorithm works on a :ref:`MDHistoWorkspace <MDHistoWorkspace>` resulting from the :ref:`algm-BinMD` algorithm also.
 It works in the